 Average Cost for Medigap Plan N

 Plan N costs $80-$120 monthly.
-As far as the most common Medigap policies purchased, Medigap Plan N is a lower-cost premium option.
+Medigap Plan N is a lower-cost premium option for the most common Medigap policies purchased.

-With Plan N, you are exposed to Part B excess charges as well as the Part B deductible.
+With Plan N, you are exposed to Part B excess charges and the Part B deductible.

 How Can I Pay Less for Medicare Supplement Insurance?